Chilex23/Chilex23/README.md

 - 👋 Hi, I’m Onumaegbu Frankline Chima.
-- 👀 I’m interested in  Software development and web development.
+- 👀 I’m interested in  Software development and web development, my current stack is Javascript and Python.
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning NodeJS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that can make meaningful impact in people's life.
 - 📫 How to reach me Chima Onumaegbu on LinkedIn, and @ChilexCodes on twitter.

 <!---